Buttonless Easy On No Scratch Baby Mittens Pattern by Oombawka Design Crochet

 Add the Simple Tie to the Mitten Cuffs

-Thread the yarn end onto your yarn needle and weave it between the cuff stitches, from the front (in line with your initial join location) to the back.
+• Thread the yarn end onto your yarn needle and weave it between the cuff stitches, from the front (in line with your initial join location) to the back (IMAGE 3).

 Tie for Mitten Cuff No Scratch Baby Mitts 3 Oombawka Design

-Attach the yarn end to the base of the cuff and weave in your ends securely.
+• weave the yarn end through the base of the cuff (IMAGE 6)

 Finishing